stephen-huan/lectures/README.md

 See this
 [Gist](https://gist.github.com/stephen-huan/aa609965c86d750736398c28b025f9be)
-for a comprehensive list of implementations of many of these algorithms.
+for a comprehensive list of implementations for many of these algorithms.

 ## Index